Causal discovery in heavy-tailed models: Introduction and background

 A characteristic property of regularly varying random variables is the \textit{max-sum-equivalence}.
 The idea is that large sums of independent random variables tend to be driven by only one single large value.
 For this reason, the tail of the distribution of the maximum is equal to the tail of the distribution of the sum.
-For a rigorous formulation see Appendix~\ref{app:regvar}.
-We refer to \citet{embrechts2013modelling} for further details on regular variation and max-sum-equivalence.
+For a rigorous formulation see \ifjournal{Section~\ref{app:regvar} in the Supplementary Material. }\else{Appendix~\ref{app:regvar}. }\fi We refer to \citet[Sec.\ A3]{embrechts2013modelling} for further details on regular variation and max-sum-equivalence.